Fighting Dinosaurs

-The Fighting Dinosaurs is a fossil specimen which was found in the Late Cretaceous Djadokhta Formation of Mongolia.
-It preserves a Protoceratops andrewsi and Velociraptor mongoliensis trapped in combat and provides direct evidence of predatory behavior in non-avian dinosaurs.
-The specimen was discovered in 1971 and has caused much debate as to how both animals came to be preserved together with relative completeness.
+The Fighting Dinosaurs is a fossil specimen which was found in the Late Cretaceous Djadokhta Formation of Mongolia in 1971.
+It preserves a Protoceratops andrewsi (a ceratopsian dinosaur) and Velociraptor mongoliensis (a dromaeosaurid dinosaur) locked in combat between 75 million and 71 million years ago and provides direct evidence of predatory or agonistic behaviour in non-avian dinosaurs.
+The specimen has caused much debate as to how both animals came to be preserved together with relative completeness.
 Several hypotheses have been proposed, including a drowning scenario, burial by either dune collapse or sandstorm, or alternatively they were not buried simultaneously.

 History of discovery

 From 1963 to 1971, Polish-Mongolian paleontological expeditions were carried out in the Gobi Desert with the objective of fossil-finding.
 The expedition of 1971 visited several localities of the Djadokhta and Nemegt formations, discovering the lower beds of the latter.
-In that year on August 3, during the fieldwork of a team composed of paleontologists Tomasz Jerzykiewicz, Maciej Kuczyński, Teresa Maryańska, Edward Miranowski, Altangerel Perle and Wojciech Skarżyński, several fossils of Protoceratops and Velociraptor were found at the Tugriken Shire locality (Djadokhta Formation) including a block containing a pair of them.
+In that year on August 3, during the fieldwork of a team composed of paleontologists Tomasz Jerzykiewicz, Maciej Kuczyński, Teresa Maryańska, Edward Miranowski, Altangerel Perle and Wojciech Skarżyński, several fossils of Protoceratops and Velociraptor were found at the Tugriken Shire locality of the Djadokhta Formation including a block containing a pair of them.
 The individuals of this block were identified as a P. andrewsi struggling with a V. mongoliensis.
 Although the circumstances of their burial were unknown, their pose indicated that they died simultaneously in a death match.

 The presence of the specimen on field was noted thanks to the overlapping skull fragments of the Protoceratops on the sediments, which eventually led to the excavation.
 It was soon nicknamed the Fighting Dinosaurs.
-The P. andrewsi individual is cataloged under the specimen number MPC-D 100/512 and the V. mongoliensis as MPC-D 100/25 (Mongolian Paleontological Center; originally GIN or GI SPS).
-In 2000 the American Museum of Natural History organized the traveling exhibit Fighting Dinosaurs: New Discoveries from Mongolia which was mainly focused on important Mongolian fossils with emphasis on the Fighting Dinosaurs, which is now regarded as a national treasure of Mongolia.
+The P. andrewsi individual is cataloged under the specimen number MPC-D 100/512 and the V. mongoliensis as MPC-D 100/25 (stored within the Mongolian Paleontological Center; originally GIN or GI SPS).
+In 2000 the American Museum of Natural History organized the traveling exhibit Fighting Dinosaurs: New Discoveries from Mongolia which was mainly focused on important Mongolian fossils with particular emphasis on the Fighting Dinosaurs.
+The specimen is now regarded as a national treasure of Mongolia.